 Slip and Fall Injuries

 Water parks are filled with slippery surfaces like splash pads, ride platforms, playgrounds, and staircases.
 Besides being slippery, water parks are usually filled with hundreds of young children who are playing, running, jumping, and this can lead to slipping and falling accidents.
-According to Consumer Product Safety Commission, there are about 15,000 slip and fall accidents reported each year, which is about 40% of all amusement park injuries.
+According to the Consumer Product Safety Commission, there are about 15,000 slip and fall accidents reported each year, which is about 40% of all amusement park injuries.

 Slipping and falling can lead to a minor bump on the elbow or scrape on the knee, but sometimes, injuries can be much more serious.
 Slip and falls at waterparks can lead to serious injuries such as: